fengsh27/biochatter-server-fork/README.md

 ## API docs

 API docs are work in progress.
-Use swagger to explore the API by opening /docs URI.
+Use swagger to explore the API by opening the server's `/docs` URI.
 For example, for localhost it will be:
 ```
 http://0.0.0.0:5001/docs
 ```